UNIVERSITI TUNKU ABDUL RAHMAN

 21. When the WBL starts and how long?

-Students will start their WBL (including industrial training) in their second year for a duration of one year.
+Students will start their WBL (including industrial training) in their third year or final year of study for a duration of one year.

 22. Any allowance given for students during their WBL?
 If yes, how long/ how many months/how much is the allowance provided for students?